Nokia 603

-The Nokia 603 is 113.5 mm tall, 57.1 mm wide and 12.7 mm thick.
+The Nokia 603 is a Symbian-powered smartphone by Nokia.
+It was announced on 13 October 2011.
 The device shares its design with the Nokia Lumia 710, a Windows Phone handset, that was introduced shortly after the Nokia 603.
 The phone comes in black and white with the option of six different-colored back shells, which can be replaced by the user.